Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 We mostly think of light coming from above.
 The sun spends most of the day above us.
 Most lights in buildings are overhead lights.
 We get used to the appearance of people and things lit from above.

 That’s what makes photos so interesting when you change the direction of light.

 Sidelight is often beautiful, as we get at sunrise or sunset.
 Backlight gives us silhouettes, emphasizing shape of detail.
 You can have fun playing with direction of light.

-Put a flash on your camera and it probably makes your subject look horrible.
-It's there to create a document, not draw interest.
+Put a flash on your camera, which probably makes your subject look horrible.
+It’s there to create a document, not draw interest.
 If you want to replicate a mug shot or maybe someone caught in a seedy encounter, that direct on-camera flash works great.
-It reminds us of on the spot journalist photos.
+It reminds us of on-the-spot journalist photos.
 No art, just document the subject at the moment.